bkiefer/mkm/README.md

 ## Evaluation based on a list of transcribed utterances with id and optional speaker

 `testcsvclient.py` needs a .csv file with appropriate information and works similar to `testclient.py`.
 It sends the message id with the text and optionally also the speaker information to simulate an ideal speaker recognition module.

+## Evaluation with real speaker identification module

+This runs with real ASR and speaker identification, so audio must be fed to the asrident module using either the file functionality of asrident or via gstreamer.
+For the MKM, evaluation mode is defined in the config file, specifying an _evaluation_ key with value _true_.